balena-os/module-headers/README.md

 __IMPORTANT:__ Note that the script will generate headers that can only be used to compile modules on the target architecture.

+### Advanced

+If you need to use a specific custom cross-compiler when building binaries in the `scripts/` directory, set `customcc` accordingly.

 ## Compiling against the headers